 If you are interested in doing business with the state of Minnesota, you must register through the Supplier Portal.
 The Supplier Portal is part of the state's accounting and procurement system.
 It consolidates the state's vendor registration function and provides vendors with options.

 Registered vendors will be able to view certain solicitation announcements through the Supplier portal.
 An added benefit is the ability to respond to certain solicitations in an online bidding process.
-Those solicitations will generally be "one-time buy" type solicitations.
-Term contract solicitations for goods and services (including professional services and large-dollar construction projects) will continue to be conducted outside the new system and advertised on our Solicitation Announcements page.
+Solicitations for goods and services (including professional services and large-dollar construction projects) will continue to be advertised on our Solicitation Announcements page.

 Soliciting Bids and Proposals